bryan-lunt/sdzoo-pathology-contact_tracer/README.md

 # To run the program

-Download program: Download the file “xxxxxx”.
+Download program: Download the file “contact-tracer-0.1.2-jar-with-dependencies.jar”.

 Navigate to Input files: Specify the location of all input files.
 The population housing history is a required input file that will be cross-referenced with one or more additional input files.
 Three types of additional input files (see program interface) are allowed and a minimum of one is required.
 Uploading more than one additional file will result in an output with appended data (see section on Output Formats>Contact Output File).